fxfan/scala-with-cats-ja/src/pages/indexed-types/codata.md

 The important detail is that we factor the state into two components.
 One represents where in the overall structure we are (inside the `head`, inside the `body`, or inside neither).
 The other represents whether we have a `title` element or not.
-We could certainly represent this with one state type variable, but I find the factored representation easier to deal with.
+We could certainly represent this with one state type variable, but I find the factored representation easier to work with.

 Here's an example in use.